 Dehydration and heat stroke

 Saltwater can help dehydrate you in addition to the sun.
 If you’re playing around in the ocean, it’s essential to keep a drink with your towels and things back on the shore.
 Dehydration and heat stroke take out many native and non-native Floridians every summer.
 You might have mild dehydration if you have a dry mouth, dizziness, or headache.
 In this case, you simply need to rehydrate, eat something, and stay out of the sun for a bit.
-The symptoms of severe dehydration include: delirium, irritability, fever, rabid heartbeat and more.
+The symptoms of severe dehydration include: delirium, irritability, fever, rapid heartbeat and more.
 In this case, you may need to go to the hospital.
 Don’t let it get that bad!
 Stay hydrated, and listen to your body’s needs.

 The symptoms of heat stroke are very similar to the symptoms of severe dehydration, and occurs when the body’s core temperature exceeds 105 degrees and effects people especially over the age of 50, but those under the age of 50 are definitely not immune to the effects of the heat.
 The hallmark sign of heat stroke is fainting.
 If someone you’re with faints, get them inside immediately, and attempt to cool them down with ice, cold water, and/or fanning air over them, but not before calling 911.
 Heat stroke can invoke a coma and even cause brain damage, so please, enjoy the heat, but know your limits!